opauth/twitter/README.md

    ```

 2. Create Twitter application at https://dev.twitter.com/apps
    - Make sure to enter a Callback URL or callback will be disallowed.
       Callback URL can be a made up one as Opauth will explicitly provide the correct one as part of the OAuth process.
    - Register your domains at @Anywhere domains.
 	   Twitter only allows authentication from authorized domains.

-3. Configure Opauth-Facebook strategy with at least `Consumer key` and `Consumer secret`.
+3. Configure Opauth-Twitter strategy with at least `Consumer key` and `Consumer secret`.

 4. Direct user to `http://path_to_opauth/twitter` to authenticate